Easter Island

 Easter Island is far away.
 It is in the middle of the ocean.
 You cannot drive there.
 You cannot take a boat every day.
 Most people go by plane.
 The plane comes from Chile.
 It flies to the island in about six hours.
 There is only one small airport.

-B Level Reader
+Level 2 Reader

 500 Words